Oracle Fusion Middleware Training Course

 • Node Manager Functionality

-• Concepts of Application Deployment
+• Application Deployment Concepts

 • Understanding Data Sources

-• Java Message Service (JMS) Fundamentals
+• Fundamentals of Java Message Service (JMS)

-• WebLogic Server Basic Administration and Monitoring
+• Basic WebLogic Server Administration and Monitoring

 • Boot Identity Files (boot.properties)

-• Introduction to WLS Administration Console
+• Introduction to the WLS Administration Console

 • Enterprise Manager Fusion Middleware Control